 10. Cutting more than 5 acres of trees in wetlands for airport site line clearing.

 A template letter is found at V:>lum>LUR>Pre-Review Resources>Transmittal sheets>USEPA Wotus Determination Request.
 The letter should be amended to include project specific details.
-Along with the letter, include the first page of DLUR application, the Permit and Database transmittal, a USGS location map and/or tax map, and any other supporting documents or site plans.
+Along with the letter, include the first page of DLUR application, the Permit and Database transmittal, a USGS location map and/or tax map, a copy of a plan that shows the wetland line, and any other supporting documents or site plans.
 Send packet to the attention of Bob Montgomerie: montgomerie.robert@epa.gov and copy Dan Montella: Montella.daniel@epa.gov.

 Wetland Information